spring-jdbc-crud/simplejdbcmapper/README.md

 Just by annotating the models that you would use with JdbcTemplate/JdbcClient, you get single-line CRUD.

-**New Feature Alert:** Relationships can be populated from your custom queries. :eight_spoked_asterisk:
+**New Feature Alert:** Relationships can be populated from your custom queries. :star2:

 [Javadoc](https://spring-jdbc-crud.github.io/simplejdbcmapper/javadoc/index.html) | [Demo Application](https://github.com/spring-jdbc-crud/spring-crud-with-simplejdbcmapper) | [Dzone Article](https://dzone.com/articles/using-simplejdbcmapper-with-spring)